Prepare for your Future!

 FIRST - Fill out the Application Form and bring it to International Programs - Liberal Arts North, Room 402.

-We will start your official tracking sheet to monitor your progress.
 YOU WILL NOT BE ABLE TO START THIS CERTIFICATE THE SAME SEMESTER THAT YOU ARE PLANNING TO GRADUATE!

 SECOND - Start working on the Academic and Global Engagement Components of the certificate.